Resources

 The Margin Media asset evaluation checklist

-You can run this against a property you already own, a site you're thinking about acquiring, or a hypothetical asset you're considering building with Margin Media.
+You can run this against a property you already own, a site you are thinking about acquiring, or a hypothetical asset you are considering building with Margin Media.

 1. Audience & demand